phcp-tech/hkc/README.md

 HKC uses the following principles for sorting classifications: chronological order, causal relationship, level of importance.

-### 3.1 H0: The relationship between human and ego
+### 3.1 H0: The relationship between Human and the Self

 Sorted causally.